Canada LMIA - Labour Market Impact Assessment - 101

 More on Low-Skill and High Skill Positions: In some industries, we don't just talk about low-wage and high-wage positions, but we also get into low-skill and high-skill positions.
 For example, in farming, we have low-skill and high-skill national occupation codes.
 These fall under the same stream of LMIA but are different National Occupation Codes and have different benefits and requirements.

-The low-skill farmer does general work and their work experience is not qualified for Canadian experience because the national occupation code is a skill type C. The high-skill farmer is in a national occupation code with a B skill type.
+The low-skill farmer does general work and their work experience is not qualified for the Canadian Experience Class of Express Entry because the national occupation code is a lower skilled TEER.
+The high-skill farmer, farm supervisor, is in a national occupation code in a skilled TEER.
 This means that their experience qualifies for the Canadian Experience Class, and they are eligible to apply to have their family join them in Canada.

 In addition to the streams of LMIA described above, there are even more LMIA streams that may be considered.